imfl/beautiful-jekyll/_posts/2018-05-27-black-scholes.md

 # A very quick derivation of Black-Scholes equation

-**Replicates** cash flow of an European option by a self-financing portfolio of an asset and a bond
+**Replicates** cash flow of an European option with a self-financing portfolio of an asset and a bond

 **Assumes** asset price is governed by a geometric Brownian motion